openharmony/third_party_llvm-project/llvm/docs/ProgrammersManual.rst

    Even though it has "``Impl``" in the name, SmallVectorImpl is widely used and is no longer "private to the implementation".
 A name like ``SmallVectorHeader`` might be more appropriate.

+.. _dss_pagedvector:

+llvm/ADT/PagedVector.h
+^^^^^^^^^^^^^^^^^^^^^^

+``PagedVector<Type, PageSize>`` is a random access container that allocates ``PageSize`` elements of type ``Type`` when the first element of a page is accessed via the ``operator[]``.
+This is useful for cases where the number of elements is known in advance; their actual initialization is expensive; and they are sparsely used.
+This utility uses page-granular lazy initialization when the element is accessed.
+When the number of used pages is small significant memory savings can be achieved.

+The main advantage is that a ``PagedVector`` allows to delay the actual allocation of the page until it's needed, at the extra cost of one pointer per page and one extra indirection when accessing elements with their positional index.

+In order to minimise the memory footprint of this container, it's important to balance the PageSize so that it's not too small (otherwise the overhead of the pointer per page might become too high) and not too big (otherwise the memory is wasted if the page is not fully used).

+Moreover, while retaining the order of the elements based on their insertion index, like a vector, iterating over the elements via ``begin()`` and ``end()`` is not provided in the API, due to the fact accessing the elements in order would allocate all the iterated pages, defeating memory savings and the purpose of the ``PagedVector``.

+Finally a ``materialized_begin()`` and ``materialized_end`` iterators are provided to access the elements associated to the accessed pages, which could speed up operations that need to iterate over initialized elements in a non-ordered manner.

 .. _dss_vector: